 Regulation of greenhouse gas emissions has the potential to affect energy suppliers, including us and our competitors, differently, depending not only on the relative greenhouse gas emissions from a supplier's sources, but also on the nature of the regulation.
-For example, the Clean Power Plan proposal includes individual state goals for carbon dioxide emissions and the use of "building blocks" to meet those goals.
+For example, the Clean Power Plan includes individual state goals for carbon dioxide emissions.
 Our greenhouse gas emissions are significant, but we also have generation sources that emit no greenhouse gases.
 Some of our competitors use sources that emit proportionately more greenhouse gases, while the sources of some competitors emit less.
-Further, thirdparty suppliers to our members rely on generation sources that emit greenhouse gases.
+Further, third-party suppliers to our members are relying on generation sources that emit greenhouse gases.
 The terms and conditions in the contracts with these third-party suppliers would determine the extent to which our members would be affected by regulation of the greenhouse gas emissions of these suppliers.
-We believe our and our members' diverse portfolios of generation facilities, including the diversity of third-party suppliers, would mitigate the impact, if any, on our and our members' competitiveness resulting from these proposals, if implemented.
+We believe our and our members' diverse portfolios of generation facilities, including the diversity of third-party suppliers, would mitigate any impact on our and our members' competitiveness resulting from these regulations.
 See "REGULATION -Environmental - Carbon Dioxide Emissions and Climate Change" and "RISK FACTORS."